Chutney music: Musical style

 The modern chutney artist writes lyrics in either Caribbean Hindustani or English, then lays them over beats derived from Indian dholak beats mixed with the soca beat.

 Chutney is an uptempo song, accompanied by bass guitar, drum machine, electric guitar, synthesizer, dholak, harmonium, and dhantal, tassa played in rhythms imported from filmi, calypso or soca.
-Early chutney was religious in nature sung by mainly women in Trinidad & Tobago.
+Early chutney was religious in nature sung by mainly women in Trinidad and Tobago.
 Chutney is unusual in the predominance of female musicians in its early years, although it has since become more gender-mixed.

-Chutney artists include Sundar Popo, Sonny Mann, Lakhan Kariya, Sam Boodram, Boodram Holass, Rikki Jai, Raymond Ramnarine, Rakesh Yankaran, Anand Yankaran, Devanand Gattoo, Ravi Bissambhar, Rasika Dindial, Hemlata Dindial, Heeralal Rampartap, and Ramdew Chaitoe, who composed the Surinamese-based "Baithak Gana" in his album The Star Melodies of Ramdew Chaitoe.
-Among the best known examples of chutney music are Sundar Popo's "Pholourie Bina Chutney" or Sundar Popo's first recorded song "Nani And Nana", Sam Boodram's " Lalana Khoose" Sonny Mann's "Lotalal", Vedesh Sookoo's "Dhal Belly Indian", Anand Yankaran's "Jo Jo", Neeshan "D Hitman" Prabhoo's "Mr. Shankar", Ravi B's "Rum Is Meh Lova" and Rikki Jai's "Mor Tor", KI's "Single Forever", Princess Anisa's "Tek Sunita (Nadia's Reply)", and Vanita Willie's "Poowah".

-The nature of current chutney songs are simple.
-They speak about life and love for many things, whether for a significant other or for an object of possession.
-Some chutney songs favor the topic of food or drink; however, like most West Indian music, there can be a hidden message found in the song if you read between the lines.
+Early chutney pioneers include Sundar Popo, Rakesh Yankaran, Heeralal Rampartap, Babla & Kanchan, Dropati, and Ramdew Chaitoe.

 Instrumentation

 Chutney music is typically played with the dholak, dhantal and harmonium.
 The melody of the music is provided by the harmonium, and the dholak and dhantal for the rhythm.
 More modernly, drum machines playing tassa have been incorporated into chutney as well.
 Tassa is drumming used in the Muslim Hosay festival, and is also played during Hindu weddings and other celebrations.